Ancient Greece (Revision 1)

 - Unit 10: Aristotle

 - Unit 11: Alexander's Empire and the Hellenistic Kingdoms

 - Unit 12: Hellenistic Culture: Literature, Historiography and Art

 - Unit 13: Hellenistic Philosophy, Religion and Science

 To receive credit for HIST 309, you must achieve a course composite grade of at least “D” (50 percent) and a grade of at least 50 percent or better on the final examination.
 The weighting of the composite grade is as follows:

 The final examination for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators that can accommodate online exams, visit the Exam Invigilation Network.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Boardman, John, Jasper Griffin, and Oswyn Murray (Eds.)
 1988.
-The Oxford Illustrated History Greece and the Hellenistic World.
+The Oxford History Greece and the Hellenistic World.
 Oxford and New York: Oxford U.P.

 Homer, The Iliad of Homer, translated by Richmond Lattimore, with a new Introduction and Notes by Richard Martin.
 Chicago: University of Chicago Press, 2011.